entropax/flask_netiface/README.md

 ```
 NEXT open this [link](`http://127.0.0.1:5005/`) in web-browser<br>

-Here You can see Network-interfaces table,<br>
+Here You can see network interfaces table. \
-For further manipulation with Network interfaces You need to authorize in the App.<br>
+For further manipulation with Network interfaces You need to authorize in the App. \
-For authorization You need to input Your sudo password into correspondig login form.<br>
+For authorization You need to input Your sudo password into correspondig login form. \
 After that You're about to control Network interfaces with buttons<br>
 ### Authorization